Holiday Writing and Quizzing Characters

 Facebook – General

-Don’t forget I send out an author newsletter on the first of the month.
-If you’d like to sign up for tips, news, story links etc., head over to (my landing page at) https://allisonsymescollectedworks.com
+Wow, the end of another month already.
+Don’t forget my author newsletter goes out on the first of each month.
+If you’d like to sign up head over to my website landing page at https://allisonsymescollectedworks.com

 This slideshow requires JavaScript.